Dev-shrm07/End_end_end_mlops_pipeline_Flight_Price_pred/README.md

-# ✈️ Flight Price Prediction – End-to-End ML Pipeline
+#  End-to-End ML Pipeline – Flight Price Prediction

 This project is a full-scale **end-to-end machine learning pipeline** for predicting flight prices.
-It's designed with modularity, scalability, and production-readiness in mind, using orchestration, experiment tracking, and real-time model serving.
+It's designed with modularity, scalability, and production-readiness in mind, using orchestration, experiment tracking, CI-CD and real-time model serving.

 ---